meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 ## Relationships Between Domains

 Understanding how these temporal domains relate to each other is key to developing a comprehensive time algebra.
-Each domain transformation introduces specific challenges and opportunities for mathematics to formalize the operations.
+Each domain transformation introduces specific challenges and mathematics to formalize the operations.

 The domains form a directed graph of transformations, where each edge represents a mathematical function that converts time from one domain to another.
-Some of these transformations are straightforward and lossless, while others involve sampling, resampling, or other operations that may introduce complexity.
+Some of these transformations are straightforward and lossless, while others involve sampling, resampling, or other operations.

 In the following chapters, we will develop the mathematical foundations needed to formalize these domain transformations and build a robust algebraic framework for working with time across the entire production loop.